 Assumptions:

-x2 x1 (division by zero is undefined).
+- x2 x1 (division by zero is not defined).

-Inputs are real numbers; $f(x)$ represents any function’s output.
+- Inputs are real numbers; $f(x)$ represents any function’s output.

-Rounding is applied to two decimal places by default.
+- Rounding is applied to two decimal places by default.

 Worked Example: